brendondalaba/tldr-bible/src/content/bible/37-haggai.md

 group: 'Minor Prophets'
 ---

-# Haggai
-*The God Who Calls Us to Rebuild*

-> “Be strong, all you people of the land, declares the Lord, and work.
-For I am with you.” — **Haggai 2:4**

-Haggai is a wake-up call to stop delaying what matters most.
-After returning from exile, God’s people became distracted — focused on rebuilding their own homes while neglecting His temple.
-Through Haggai, God reminds them that His presence and blessing return when His priorities come first.

----

 ## Overview
 Sixteen years after the first exiles returned from Babylon, the rebuilding of the temple had stalled.
 The people faced discouragement, opposition, and misplaced priorities.